1096bimu/MelonMusic/README.md

 ## Status

-Melon Music is under active development.
+Melon Music is waiting for Apple AppStore approval.

-The app is built for iPhone and local music libraries.